 What are the costs involved?

 Short-term tenants require that you provide a lot more in the way of amenities than long-term tenants do.
-Utilities are a given, including TV and wireless if you want to stay competitive.
-Don’t forget the toilet paper!
+Utilities are a given, including TV and wireless internet if you want to stay competitive.
+And don’t forget the toilet paper!
 Beyond the apartment itself, you’ll also want to consult with your insurance agent and/or accountant about how renting short-term may impact your taxes and insurance.

 How will it affect your property?